Neuroscience of religion: History, Developments, and Theoretical Work

-The radical Catholic theologian Eugen Drewermann developed a two-volume critique of traditional conceptions of God and the soul and a reinterpretation of religion (Modern Neurology and the Question of God) based on current neuroscientific research.

-However, it has also been argued "that neurotheology should be conceived and practiced within a theological framework."
-Furthermore, it has been suggested that creating a separate category for this kind of research is moot since conventional Behavioural and Social Neurosciences disciplines can handle any empirical investigation of this nature.

-Various theories regarding the evolutionary origin of religion and the evolutionary psychology of religion have been proposed.

-Experimental work
+Experimental Work

-In 1969, British biologist Alister Hardy founded a Religious Experience Research Centre at Oxford after retiring from his post as Linacre Professor of Zoology.
+In 1969, British biologist Alister Hardy founded a Religious Experience Research Centre (RERC) at Oxford after retiring from his post as Linacre Professor of Zoology.
 Citing William James's The Varieties of Religious Experience (1902), he set out to collect first-hand accounts of numinous experiences.
 He was awarded the Templeton Prize before his death in 1985.
-His successor David Hay suggested in God's Biologist: A life of Alister Hardy (2011) that the RERC later dispersed as investigators turned to newer techniques of scientific investigation.
+His successor David Hay suggested in God's Biologist: A Life of Alister Hardy (2011) that the RERC later dispersed as investigators turned to newer techniques of scientific investigation.